Upside Immigration

 Overview

-• Ties to your home country: Satisfaction that you will leave Canada at the end of your visit
+• Ties to your home country: Immigration officers must be satisfied that you will leave Canada at the end of your visit.

-• Purpose of travel: Reason must be clear, genuine, and well documented
+• Purpose of travel: Your reason for visiting must be clear, genuine, and well documented.

-• Supporting documents: Valid passport, proof of funds, travel history, letter of invitation (if applicable)
+• Supporting documents: This may include a valid passport, proof of funds, travel history, and a letter of invitation where applicable.

-• Extensions: Possible to apply from within Canada before status expires
+• Extensions: In some cases, visitors may apply to extend their stay from within Canada before their status expires.

 Application Process